Shiling42/markdown-cv/index.md

   - Identiﬁed several key chlorophylls as links between the communities and reaction center of PS I
   - Funding: National Training Program of Innovation and Entrepreneurship for Undergraduates (No.201610027101)

-## Summer Schools, Workshops & Conferences
+## Schools, Workshops & Conferences

 `Sep 2019`
 **IX GEFENOL Summer School on Statistical Physics of Complex Systems**